One-step replica symmetry breaking of random regular NAE-SAT I

 Indeed, proceeding in a similar fashion as done in \eqref{eq:proof:apriori:1stmo:2}, Lemma \ref{lem:apriori:2ndmo:comparison} shows

 Next, we control the number of multi-cyclic edges: let $\prescript{}{2}{e}_{\textnormal{mult}}$ denote the number of multi-cyclic edges of union-free components as before.
-Then, similar calculations done in the proof of Lemma \ref{lem:apriori:2ndmo:ratio:cycle} show
+Using similar calculations as in the proof of Lemma \ref{lem:apriori:2ndmo:ratio:cycle}, we will show

 Note that in the \textsc{lhs} of the equation above, the union-free component profile is no longer guaranteed to have exponential decay $\pee_{\frac{1}{4}}$ as before.
+In particular the analog of \eqref{eq:apriori:cycle:final-2} is no longer guaranteed.
 However, having \eqref{eq:apriori:2ndmo:cyclic:ratio} in hand, we can proceed similarly up to \eqref{eq:apriori:cycle:final-1} in the proof of Lemma \ref{lem:apriori:1stmo:ratio:cycle} and instead of the bound \eqref{eq:apriori:cycle:final-2}, we can bound